Best Blue Light Glasses – Our Top 8 Expert-Tested Picks

 EXPERT SCORE

 These retro square glasses feature a clear finish and a yellow filter lens that blocks 100% of harmful UV rays.
-The lightweight, abrasion-resistant frames use stable metal hinges to handle daily wear and tear.
-They easily took our Most Stylish Frames award while relieving eye fatigue during your screen time.
+The lightweight, abrasion-resistant frame uses stable metal hinges to handle daily wear.
+With a lens width of 53mm, they offer a classic look while relieving eye fatigue during screen time.

 Massive 53mm lens width eliminates frame obstruction in your peripheral vision